Tommy Cooper: Early life

-Thomas Frederick Cooper was born on 19 March 1921 at 19 Llwyn-On Street in Caerphilly, Glamorgan.
+Thomas Frederick Cooper was born on 19 March 1921, at 19 Llwyn-On Street in Caerphilly, Glamorgan.
 He was delivered by the woman who owned the house in which the family were lodging.
 His parents were Thomas H. Cooper, a Welsh recruiting sergeant in the British Army and later coal miner, and Catherine Gertrude (née Wright), Thomas's English wife from Crediton, Devon.

-To change from his mining role, that could have had implications for his health in Caerphilly, his father accepted the offer of a new job and the family moved to Exeter, Devon, when Cooper was three.
+To change from his mining role in Caerphilly, which could have had implications for his health, his father accepted the offer of a new job and the family moved to Exeter, Devon, when Cooper was three.
 It was in Exeter that he acquired the West Country accent that became part of his act.
 As an adult and on a visit to Wales to visit the house where he was born, Cooper was asked if he considered himself to be a Welshman, to which he answered, "Well yes, my father's Welsh... and my mother's from Devon.
 Actually I was in Caerphilly and left here when I was about a year old, I was getting very serious with a girl", much to the amusement of the BBC interviewer and himself.

 When he was eight years old an aunt bought him a magic set and he spent hours perfecting the tricks.
 In the 1960s his brother David (born 1930) opened D. & Z. Cooper's Magic Shop at 249 High Street in Slough, Buckinghamshire.
 The shop later moved to Eastbourne, East Sussex and was run by David's daughter Sabrina.
-After school Cooper became a shipwright in Southampton, Hampshire.
+After leaving school, Cooper became a shipwright in Southampton, Hampshire.
 In 1940 he was called up as a trooper in the Royal Horse Guards, serving for seven years.
 He joined Montgomery's Desert Rats in Egypt.
 Cooper became a member of a Navy, Army and Air Force Institutes (NAAFI) entertainment party, and developed an act around his magic tricks interspersed with comedy.
 One evening in Cairo, during a sketch in which he was supposed to be in a costume that required a pith helmet, having forgotten the prop Cooper reached out and borrowed a fez from a passing waiter, which got huge laughs.
 He wore a fez when performing after that, the prop later being described as "an icon of 20th-century comedy".

 Development of the act

-Cooper was demobilized after seven years of military service and took up show business on Christmas Eve 1947.
+Cooper was demobilised after seven years of military service and took up show business on Christmas Eve 1947.
 He later developed a popular monologue about his military experience as "Cooper the Trooper".
 He worked in variety theatres around the country and at many night spots in London, performing as many as 52 shows in one week.

 Cooper developed his conjuring skills and became a member of The Magic Circle, but there are various stories about how and when he developed his delivery of "failed" magic tricks: